PROGRAM AT A GLANCE

 This program includes five practicums with a minimum of 150 hours in each discipline.

 The practicum schedules follow the clinical site and preceptor’s schedule and may include days, evenings, or weekends.
-Student may be required to travel outside of their community to complete some of the practicums.
-Access to a vehicle may be required.
+Students may need to travel outside of their community to complete some of the practicums.
+Access to a vehicle may be needed.